felipemoraes/beautiful-jekyll/_posts/2017-06-25-dynamic-search.md

 > **H3**.
 The effectiveness of a dynamic search system can be hindered by an inaccurate or incomplete aspect modeling.

 We performed two different simulations, one mishandling feedback on individual passages, and other mishandling aspects.
-In the figure below shows the impact on dynamic search effectiveness in terms of ACT@10 for DPHF, DPHF+xQuAD, and DPHF+PM2 as we increase the probability of perturbing the underlying aspect model:
+The figures below show the impact on dynamic search effectiveness in terms of ACT@10 for DPHF, DPHF+xQuAD, and DPHF+PM2 as we increase the probability of perturbing the underlying aspect model:

 :-------------------------:|:-------------------------: